jliang117/ideaGenerator/README.md

 Found a very high level post of different types of databases, wish there was a comprehensive, in depth, up to date list somewhere... https://arcentry.com/blog/choosing-a-database-in-2018/

 Seems like redis might fit, trying it out!

+	Currently branching on which redis node client to use - ioredis or the official redis...